 Conveniently located on the gateway to the Grand Canyon’s North Rim, the Jacob Lake Recreation Area is a lovely campground nestled among Ponderosa Pine trees.
 Visitors can enjoy the surrounding nature uninterruptedly –spend your days hiking, mountain biking, and bird watching and your nights camping under the starry sky.
 Within the facility campers will have amenities such as on-site parking, grills, picnic shelters, vault toilets, campfire circles, drinking water, firewood, trash collection, and much more.
 Not too far from the campsite, visitors will also be able to access a visitor’s center, restaurant, showers, a grocery store, horseback riding, and various historic sites.

 Lake Mead National Recreation Area has been providing campgrounds for several years.
 There are many campsites on the shores of Lake Mead amongst other surrounding places, many of which can accommodate tents, RVs, or both.
 Various facilities such as RV hookups, showers, and WiFi are also available depending on the campsite chosen.
 While there, you will be able to get up close and personal with stunning flora and fauna, some of which are indigenous to that area.
-Camping in the Lake Mead National Recreation Area costs approximately $20 and has a maximum capacity of eight people at each site.
+Camping in the Lake Mead National Recreation Area requires a small fee and has a maximum capacity of eight people at each site.

 Lockett Meadow is a terrific campground for people looking for an authentic mountain camping experience.
 The primitive site has unparalleled views of the surroundings, which haven’t been altered by man and include scenic sights of the San Francisco Peaks.
 You can camp beneath the cool aspen trees, hike wilderness trails, and even catch a glimpse of the campsite’s many furry residents; other popular activities include taking nature photographs and mountain biking.
 Campsite fees are $16 a night for up to eight people, and facilities include 17 single unit sites, fire rings, picnic tables, and vault toilets.
 There is no drinking water available, so please bring your own when camping at Lockett Meadow.